 Dynamic Seating is used far more often on manual wheelchairs than on power wheelchairs.
 Why?
 I believe there are several possibilities:

-• First, this could be because many people who benefit from Dynamic Seating on a manual wheelchair are not using a power wheelchair.
+• First, perhaps many people who benefit from Dynamic Seating on a manual wheelchair are not using a power wheelchair.

-• Second, the seating and mobility evaluation team may be concerned that movement in a power wheelchair could negatively impact the client’s ability to use the driving method.
+• Second, the seating and mobility evaluation team is concerned that movement in a power wheelchair could negatively impact the client’s ability to use the driving method.

-• Third, there may be concerns that movement of the footrests could limit accessibility in the environment, as the turning radius increases when the knees are extended.
+• Third, movement of the footrests could limit accessibility in the environment, as the turning radius increases when the knees are extended.
 The DRBi does not increase this turning radius.

-• Fourth, there may be concerns that the footplates may be more likely to be damaged, or cause damage, if the knees are extended.
+• Fourth, the footplates may be more likely to be damaged, or cause damage, if the client's knees are extended.

 Personally, I am a firm believer that many people who are capable of using a power wheelchair are not doing so, for a variety of reasons.
-We will save that discussion for another time!
+However, we will save that discussion for another time!

 Should I use Dynamic Seating on a Power Wheelchair?